FactorioCalc/FactorioCalc/docs/guide.rst

 -----------

 A box is a wrapper around a group with additional constraints to limit flows.
-So far we have been letting FactoriCalc determine the constraints automatically.
+So far we have been letting FactorioCalc determine the constraints automatically.
 For example ``Box(rcp.electronic_circuit() + rcp.copper_cable())`` will automatically set the external flow of copper cables to zero as it is an internal flow.
 Sometimes you may want to limit the